devagx/cdl-tech-task/Readme.md

 The solution should allow for items to input at the command line, and allow for a final total to be calculated and for a running total after each item is ‘scanned’.

-Please use Java for the solution and place this onto a publicly accessible Github repository and let us know where it is.